Robert Gober: Exhibitions

-His work has also been included in five Whitney Biennials, including the 2000 Whitney Biennial with Sarah Sze, Doug Aitken, Cai Guo-Qiang, Louise Lawler and Richard Tuttle.

 In 2007 there was a retrospective exhibition of his work at the Schaulager in Basel.
-The exhibition was accompanied by a comprehensive book of his sculptures entitled Robert Gober.
-Sculptures and Installations 1979-2007.

 Gober participated in the group show Lifelike that originated at the Walker Art Center in 2012.

 From October 2014 to January 2015, The Museum of Modern Art, New York presented "Robert Gober: The Heart Is Not a Metaphor", a 40-year retrospective of his work including approximately 130 sculptures, paintings, drawings, prints and photographs.
 This exhibition was the first large-scale display in the United States.
 It was also accompanied by a catalogue of the same name including essays by Hilton Als, Ann Temkin and Christian Scheidemann, plus a chronology by Claudia Carson and Paulina Pobocha with Robert Gober.

-Gober created a three-story permanent installation in the Haunted House at the Fondazione Prada, Milan which opened in May 2015.
 In autumn 2016, two new sculptures by Gober were included in the Artangel exhibition at Reading Prison in England.

-In Autumn 2018, Glenstone in Potomac, Maryland opened a long-term pavilion of his work.

-Gober is represented by Matthew Marks Gallery.

 Recognition

 In 2013, the Hammer Museum honored Gober along with playwright Tony Kushner at its 11th Annual Gala in the Garden, with Gober being introduced by fellow artist Charles Ray.
-He received The Larry Aldrich Foundation Award in 1996, the Skowhegan Medal for Sculpture in 1999, and the Archives of American Art Medal in 2015.
-He is a member of the American Academy of Arts and Letters, as well as a fellow of the American Academy of Arts and Sciences.

 Aesthetics

-Traditionally the poetics associated with Rober Gober’s artworks are focused on two fields: The surreal and the spiritual:
+Traditionally the poetics associated with Robert Gober's artworks are focused on two fields: The surreal and the spiritual:

 "The almost devotional artisanship imbues common objects with an uncommon gravity, along with the sense of energy, growth and vulnerability that defines real bodies."
 Roberta Smith.
 “He plays with the tension between the neutered forms and the strong emotional and physical connotations we attach to them.”
-Craig Gholson.

 His artworks represent "The daily human war on dirt " Peter Schjeldahl., it works both literally and symbolically.
 "To be cleansed is to become pure, physically and also spiritually."
-David Carrier.

-“A good way to make lighter the weight of our thoughts is to sink them in water; it works for certain cases of schizophrenia -like that of our society-.”
-Luis Alberto Mejia Clavijo.
 In some cases the lavatories represent both the cyclical approach to be cleaner but the impossibility to be fully pure: "The sink still has no water, and the past will never wash off."
-Jason Farago.